looker-open-source/embed-sdk/README.md

 ### Initializing the Looker SDK in the frontend

-Cookieless embed is initialized by calling `LookerEmbedSDK.initCookieless` passing in the Looker host value and the the urls of the backened endpoints described previously.
+Cookieless embed is initialized by calling `LookerEmbedSDK.initCookieless` passing in the Looker host value and the the urls of the backend endpoints described previously.
 Once a Looker embed IFRAME is created it will communicate with the Embed SDK running in the host application and use the callbacks appropriately.

 ```javascript
 LookerEmbedSDK.initCookieless(